 Assault & Aggravated Assault

 An assault is simply a threat to do physical harm to someone.
-The crime of assault is a misdemeanor, but it can be upgraded to a felony charge depending upon how the threat is made.
-For example, if you point a firearm at someone’s head, that crime is a felony known as ‘aggravated assault with a firearm’.
-If you hold a knife to someone’s throat, it’s a felony ‘aggravated assault with a deadly weapon’.
+Assault is a misdemeanor, but it can be upgraded to a felony charge depending upon how the threat is made.
+For example, if you threaten to kill someone verbally, its a misdemeanor.
+But, if you point a firearm at someone’s head and repeat that same verbal threat--this becomes an ‘aggravated assault with a firearm’.
+If you threaten someone's life while holding a knife, that's an ‘aggravated assault with a deadly weapon’.

 THE ELEMENTS OF A VERBAL ASSAULT